 Chase Ink Business Family of Cards

-Conversely, the no-annual-fee Ink cards earn Ultimate Rewards with a fixed cash value unless you also hold a premium card that enables transfers to Chase partners.
-Note that Chase offers the Ink Business Premier® Credit Card (Rates & Fees), too, but this card earns cash back that can't be converted to transferable Ultimate Rewards points.
+The no-annual-fee Ink cards earn rewards with a fixed cash value unless paired with a premium card that enables transfers to Chase partners.
+Note that the Ink Business Premier® Credit Card earns cash back that cannot be converted into transferable Ultimate Rewards points.

 - 3X points per $1 on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year